mustafaakben/zotero-gpt-extra/PROMPTS.md

 **Purpose**: Work with a single Zotero item's metadata.

-**Trigger**: Text containing "这篇" followed by "文献", "论文", or "文章" (Chinese for "this literature/paper/article")
+**Trigger**: Text containing "This" followed by "Literature", "Paper", or "Article"

 **Prompt Template**:
 ```